kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 <code>gnssir at01 2020 230 -doy_end 290</code>

-We have written some code to help you look at these subdaily files - it is not complete as yet, but you can certainly give it a try.
-We have set an outlier criteria of 0.36 meters (one sigma 0.12 meters ==> 0.36 meters three sigma) to start with.
+We have written some code to help you look at these subdaily files - it is a work in progress, but you can certainly give it a try. **Note:** These figures were generated with an older version of the code and should be updated.

-<code>subdaily at01 2020 -doy1 230 -doy2 290 -outlier 0.36</code>
+<code>subdaily at01 2020 -doy1 230 -doy2 290 </code>

 The code concatenates the daily RH files for this period: